frovedis/frovedis/doc/tutorial/tutorial.md

     auto d4 = z.leftouter_map_values(optional_sum);

-In this case, the third arrgument of the input function is boost::optional<T>.
+In this case, the third argument of the input function is boost::optional<T>.
 All the entries of d1 is given to the function.
 If the key does not appear in d2, the third argument becomes empty, which can be tested using if.
 The function optional_sum is defined as follows: